|

 commissioned by the Royal Philharmonic Society, BBC

-profile album String Paths, on ECM Records, was
+debut profile album String Paths, on ECM Records,

 appointed composer-in-residence with the BBC Concert